graphlab-fr/otletosphere/docs/en.md

 Welcome to the user manual of the [Otletosphere](http://hyperotlet.huma-num.fr/otletosphere/), a relational map of personalities and institutions linked to Paul Otlet, designed by ANR research programme [HyperOtlet](https://hyperotlet.hypotheses.org/).

+The Otletosphere is built upon a open source codebase called [Opensphere](https://github.com/hyperotlet/opensphere).
+You may use it freely to make Otletosphere-like visualizations.
+For more information, read [the Opensphere's technical documentation](https://hyperotlet.github.io/opensphere/).

 # About the data

 The Otletosphere is built on a dataset of entities and relationships.
 The entities are classified in two ways: